facebookexperimental/siMMMulator/siMMMulator-website/docs/step_by_step_guide.md

 ## Step 9 : Get Final Data Frame

-Now we create the final data framse.
+Now we create the final data frame.
 We will keep only the necessary variables for final data frames and format.
 This function will output a list with two data frames.
 The first data frame is at the daily level; the second data frame is at a weekly level.
 They are built on the same assumptions.
 The weekly data frame is just the daily frame aggregated up.

 **Example:**